Cultural Resource Technician , Durango

 Cultural Resource Technician, Durango

 Do you have a passion for Archaeology?
-Being active in the beautiful Colorado outdoors?
+Being active and outdoors in the beautiful Colorado wilderness?
 How about backpacking?
-How does combining these passions to solve intricate challenges through teamwork and technical expertise sound?
-Sound great?
+How does combining these to solve intricate challenges through teamwork and technical expertise.
+Great?
 If so, ERO is for you.
-We are seeking a Full-Time Cultural Resource Technician for our Durango, Colorado office.
+We are seeking a Cultural Resource Seasonal Technician for our Durango, Colorado office.

 Position Overview